 A really good unit study gives your kids access to things they can both see and touch.
 Find out more about this here.

 Projects and activities added to a unit study can make them FUN!
-It’s the best part for my girls.
+It’s the best part for our homeschool.

 Of course, with all your notebooking and journaling, you will need a place to pre-print your pages, if you use printables.